ketankartoza/qgis-gea-plugin/docs/src/developer/guide/building.md

 python manage.py createsuperuser
 ```

-During this process you will be prompted for your user name (defaults to root), email address and a password (which you need to confirm).
+During this process, you will be prompted for your user name (defaults to root), email address and a password (which you need to confirm).
 Complete these as needed.

 ## Viewing your test instance